apache/pulsar/site2/docs/deploy-kubernetes.md

 #### Experimenting with your cluster

 Now that a property and namespace have been created, you can begin experimenting with your running Pulsar cluster.
-Using the same `pulsar-admin` pod via an alias, as in the section above, you can use [`pulsar-perf`](reference-cli-tools.md#pulsar-perf) to create a test {% popover producer %} to publish 10,000 messages a second on a topic in the {% popover property %} and {% popover namespace %} you created.
+Using the same `pulsar-admin` pod via an alias, as in the section above, you can use [`pulsar-perf`](reference-cli-tools.md#pulsar-perf) to create a test [producer](reference-terminology.md#producer) to publish 10,000 messages a second on a topic in the [tenant](reference-terminology.md#tenant) and [namespace](reference-terminology.md#namespace) you created.

 First, create an alias to use the `pulsar-perf` tool via the admin pod: